MicrosoftDocs/visualstudio-docs/docs/debugger/start-a-debugging-session-for-store-apps-in-visual-studio-javascript.md

 ms.author: "mikejo"
 manager: ghogen
 ---
-# Start a debugging session for Store Apps in Visual Studio (JavaScript)
+# Start a debugging session for UWP Apps in Visual Studio (JavaScript)
 ![Applies to Windows and Windows Phone](../debugger/media/windows_and_phone_content.png "windows_and_phone_content")

  This topic describes how to start a debugging session for UWP apps written in JavaScript and HTML5.
 You can start debugging with a single keystroke, or you can configure the debugging session for specific scenarios and then choose the way to start the app.